 Notes: Household income refers to imputed household income as described in Box 1.
-Quintiles are household quintiles, each representing 20 percent of all households.
-Values expressed as indices with base 2011=100.
+Percentiles are household percentiles, each representing one per cent of all households.
+Values are deflated to December 2023 prices.
+Note that each graph has different y-axes.